 Senior Faculty, Dept. of Health Evidence and Policy

 Health care delivery is undergoing rapid change.
 It demands innovative, highly-skilled, forward-thinking leaders who can adapt and transform health care organizations to meet the challenges of this new era.
 The Master of Science Program in Health Care Delivery Leadership (MSHCDL) is designed to meet these needs.
-Delivered in a primarily asynchronous online format, the program provides students the competitive advantage required to provide strategic leadership in a changing landscape resulting from the Affordable Care Act, downward pricing pressures and the need to demonstrate increased quality outcomes.
+Delivered in a blended online format, the program provides students the competitive advantage required to provide strategic leadership in a changing health care landscape.

 Our curriculum is built upon the philosophy that effective and efficient solutions to current challenges in health care delivery require:

 - Revised strategic frameworks of thinking and implementation

 - Deep understanding of complex health care reforms

 The program is delivered primarily via an enhanced e-Learning Management System, over the course of 21 months while students continue to work full time.
 Online courses will take seven (7) weeks to complete and require on average sixteen (16) hours per week on substantive course tasks which equates to 2.5 credit hours.
 However, there is one online introductory course, the Affordable Care Act, which will be two (2) weeks in length but adhere to the same per week average and result in awarding of one (1) credit hour for successful completion.